 Appraisals prepared by DGS Fine Art Consultants, Inc. comply with the highest standards in the field, known as USPAP, Uniform Standards of Professional Appraisal Practice.
 USPAP is set and promulgated by The Appraisal Foundation in Washington, D.C., a congressionally sanctioned, not-for-profit organization, established in 1987 and dedicated to the advancement of professional valuation for appraisers and users of appraisal services to ensure public trust in the work performed by appraisers.
-As a Certified Member of the Appraisers Association and immediate past President of their Board of Directors, I adhere to their extremely stringent code of professionalism and ethics.
+As a Certified Member of the Appraisers Association and past President of their Board of Directors, I adhere to their extremely stringent code of professionalism and ethics.
 I am also a Chubb Masterpiece ® Protection Network Preferred Provider.

 Appraisals are necessary for the following purposes:

 - Settlement of estate taxes

 - Determination for tax relief for a non-cash-charitable donation